National Computational Infrastructure

 NCI Research Graph Project

-The aim of this project to transform the NCI Geonetwork catalogues to a trusted Research Graph cluster and analyse the connections between datasets in NCI and other datasets internationally using Research Graph global network.
+The aim of this project has been transforming the NCI Geonetwork catalogues to a trusted Research Graph cluster and analyse the connections between datasets in NCI and other datasets internationally using Research Graph global network.
 We are glad to see that this project is completed successfully.